JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 | ------------- | ------------- | ------------------------- |
 | 5'11<br>180cm | 198lb<br>89kg | **Eye color**: Silver     |

 Logan is very stocky with thick, powerful but not fully lean musculature.
 He also has a small forehead.
 His eyes are sharp and piercing, when not offset by a more pleasant expression.
-He often keeps his mid-back length hair in a french braid.
+He often keeps his mid-back length hair in a simple braid.

 ### ✦ Info
 **Personality**: Logan is pragmatic and patient.
 However, when he gets the chance, he can be goofy.
 Sometimes, it's a mask.
 He's good at knowing the right time to crack a joke.
 He holds himself to the highest standard, but at the same time at least tries to avoid working himself to death.
 He now knows very well what he is and isn't capable of; he has to.
 Any doubts or flaws he had before, as a fresh Rook, he had to kill with all vehemence.